-- Model Targets from a 3D scan: Are Model Targets generated from 3D scans and are especially useful when a CAD model is not available.
+- Model Targets from a 3D scan are Model Targets generated from 3D scans when a CAD model is not available.

 Model Targets require the CAD model and its physical counterpart.
-The CAD model is available it is usually ready to be imported into the Model Target Generator (MTG).
-In some cases, it may be first prepared in a modelling software.
-A variety of formats are supported and the MTG allows for setting up which sides the object should be recognized from.
+If a CAD model is available it is usually ready to be imported into the Model Target Generator (MTG) without pre-processing.
+A variety of file formats are supported in the MTG but consider formats that retain the unit scale.

 For more information on supported formats and supported objects for Model Targets, please see Model Targets Supported Objects and CAD Model Best Practices.

-Model Targets work well in many different environments and for many types of objects due to Vuforia’s capabilities in edge and physical feature tracking.
-We recommend using Model Targets for industrial settings, tools, medicinal equipment, reflective objects, and cars.
-In addition, Model Target detection and tracking is based on the shape of the object and therefore also works if the object is not well textured or its appearance varies – e.g. different colors in cars or different textures for tools or toys.
+Model Targets created from CAD work well in many different environments and for many types of objects due to Vuforia’s capabilities in edge and physical feature tracking.
+We recommend using Model Targets from CAD models for industrial settings, tools, medicinal equipment, reflective objects, and cars.
+In addition, Model Target detection and tracking is based on the shape of the object and therefore also works if the object is not well textured or its appearance varies – e.g. different colors on cars or different textures for tools or toys.

 Model Targets from a 3D scan

-If no CAD data is available for a Model Target, a mesh can be created from a 3D scan.
-Ideally, this is done using hardware aided scanning as it allows scanning of objects even if the target is not well textured.
-As an alternative, you can also achieve a mesh using photogrammetric model generation.
+If no CAD data is available for generating a Model Target, a mesh can be created from a 3D scan with a photogrammetric model reconstruction.
 However, this will require your model to be somewhat well textured, non-reflective, and the physical object available to you to scan.

 Suitable for objects with corresponding CAD Models.

-Examples include 3D printed objects, cars, equipment, tools, industrial objects, all with or without texture.
+Examples include 3D printed objects, cars, equipment, tools, industrial objects, consumer appliances, all with or without texture.

 |Model Targets from a 3D Scan||

-Useful when a CAD model is not available of the object.
-Examples include industrial objects or equipment, wooden objects, statues.
+Useful when a CAD model of the object is not available.
+Examples include industrial customized objects or equipment, natural objects, statues.